daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -On the right pane click on "Download Trusted Root certificate" and open the zip file.

--In the "Win" folder you will find the original default vmca "CA" cert (not used anymore) and the one we modified "xav.lab-VMCA".
-Open the .crt files to find the latter.
+-In the "Win" folder you will find 3 certificates: the original default vmca "CA" cert (not used anymore), the Microsoft Root CA and our modified VMCA "xav.lab-VMCA".
+Open the .crt files and locate the latter.

 -Save the certificate of the modified VMCA somewhere and copy it to your domain controller.

 -Create another GPO to deploy the cert.
 I call it "xav.lab-VMCA Root CA".

--Edit it the same way we did the first time and pick the cert we downloaded from vCenter.
+-Edit it the same way we did the first time and choose the cert we downloaded from vCenter instead.

 -Run "Gpupdate /force" on your clients and log back in vCenter.

-You are now blessed by the VMCA and your connections are trusted.

-The certificate will also be valid if you connect directly to an ESXi host.

-And that's about it.
-You now have trusted certificates and a vCenter machine cert signed by the CA.
+Your connections are now secure on both vCenter and the hosts.

 **Caveats:**